The-Trevor-Project-Quiz/quiz-template/src/pages/quiz/pride-history-quiz.md

             Parade each year.

+            In 2019, we honored the 50th anniversary of the Stonewall Uprising and World Pride in New York City.
+The Trevor Project was named as a Grand Marshal for World Pride last year to celebrate the milestone anniversary and the LGBTQ youth we support every day.
+          heading: You got it.
+        incorrectanswer:
+          description: >-
+            On the morning of June 28, 1969, NYPD raided the Stonewall Inn.
+This sparked the Stonewall Uprising lasting six days.

+            One year after the Stonewall Uprising, thousands of New Yorkers gathered and marched from Greenwich Village to Central Park.
+It was then known as Christopher Street Liberation Day (CSLD).
+Since then, this march is still done, but it’s more recently known as the Pride Parade each year.

-            In 2019, we celebrated the 50th anniversary of the Stonewall Uprising and World Pride in New York City!
-The Trevor Project was honored to be included as the Grand Marshal for World Pride in 2019 to celebrate the 50th anniversary and the LGBTQ youth we support every day.
+            In 2019, we honored the 50th anniversary of the Stonewall Uprising and World Pride in New York City.
+The Trevor Project was named as a Grand Marshal for World Pride last year to celebrate the milestone anniversary and the LGBTQ youth we support every day.
           heading: 'So close, but actually the Stonewall Uprising happened in 1969.'
       options:
         - iscorrect: false
-          optiontext: '1965'
+          optiontext: March 1965
         - iscorrect: false
-          optiontext: '1976'
+          optiontext: June 1976
         - iscorrect: false
-          optiontext: '1972'
+          optiontext: September 1972
         - iscorrect: true
-          optiontext: '1969'
+          optiontext: June 1969
       questionimage: /img/pride2020question-1.png
       questionimagemobile: /img/pride2020-mobile-question-1.png
       questiontext: >-
         Modern Pride parades are inspired by the marches following the annual commemoration of the Stonewall Uprising.
-What year was this event?

-        Hint: We recently celebrated a milestone anniversary of the Stonewall Uprising!
+When was the Stonewall Uprising?
+    - answers:
+        correctanswer:
+          description: >-
+            There are many stories and retellings of the events that occurred at Stonewall on the morning of June 28.
+The stories have shaped into Marsha P. Johnson being the first to throw a brick at the uprising.
+            Marsha’s advocacy and passion for LGBTQ rights have influenced this story some but in an interview in 1987, Marsha revealed that she attended the uprising at Christopher Street after “the riots had already started.”

+            Marsha P. Johnson is an icon and pioneering leader for Stonewall and for Pride everywhere, but contrary to popular belief, she did not throw the first brick.
+          heading: She was there but she didn’t throw the first brick.
+        incorrectanswer:
+          description: >-
+            There are many stories and retellings of the events that occurred at Stonewall on the morning of June 28.
+The stories have shaped into Marsha P. Johnson being the first to throw a brick at the uprising.
+            Marsha’s advocacy and passion for LGBTQ rights have influenced this story some but in an interview in 1987, Marsha revealed that she attended the uprising at Christopher Street after “the riots had already started.”

+            Marsha P. Johnson is an icon and pioneering leader for Stonewall and for Pride everywhere, but contrary to popular belief, she did not throw the first brick.
+          heading: She was there but she didn’t throw the first brick.
+      options:
+        - iscorrect: false
+          optiontext: 'True'
+        - iscorrect: true
+          optiontext: 'False'
+      questiontext: >-
+        Marsha P. Johnson was an outspoken leader and advocate for LGBTQ rights in the 1960s.
+As a prominent leader in the Stonewall Uprising, Marsha P.
+        Johnson, a Black transgender woman, has become an icon for Pride.

+        <b>True or False:</b> Marsha P. Johnson threw the first brick at the
+        Stonewall Uprising.
     - answers:
         answerimage: ''
         correctanswer: